Johannes Rau: Death

 Rau had a long history of heart disease and died 11 days after his 75th birthday on 27 January 2006.
-The funeral took place on 7 February following a funeral act of state on the Dorotheenstadt cemetery in Berlin in the closest of family and friends.
+The funeral took place on 7 February following a funeral act of state at the Dorotheenstadt cemetery in Berlin in the closest of family and friends.

 Motto and maxim

 The maxim of Rau was "to reconcile, not divide".

-As his personal motto, Rau adopted the Confessing Church dictum "teneo, quia teneor" (I hold because I am held).
+As his personal motto, Rau adopted the Confessing Church dictum "teneo, quia teneor" ("I hold because I am held").

-In his acceptance speech after his election, Rau claimed "I never want to be a nationalist but rather a patriot.
+In his acceptance speech after his election, Rau claimed, "I never want to be a nationalist but rather a patriot.
 A patriot is someone who loves his fatherland.
 A nationalist is someone who condemns the fatherland of others."
 The quote can be attributed to the French writer Romain Gary.

-Prizes and medals

-Rau was awarded 15 honorary doctorates.

-In 2001, he received the Leo Baeck Medal for his humanitarian work promoting tolerance and social justice.

 Private life

-Rau was known as a practising Christian (sometimes known as Bruder Johannes, "Brother John", in ridicule of his intense Christian position.
+Rau was known as a practising Christian (sometimes known as Bruder Johannes, "Brother John", in reference to his intense Christian faith).
 He held lay positions in and was a member of the Synod of the Evangelical Church in the Rhineland, a member church of the Protestant Church in Germany.

 On 9 August 1982, Rau married the political scientist Christina Delius (born 1956).
 Christina Rau is a granddaughter of her husband's mentor, Gustav Heinemann, former President of Germany.
 The couple had three children: Anna Christina, born 1983, Philip Immanuel, born 1985 and Laura Helene, born 1986.

 On 18 August 2004, Rau had to undergo serious heart surgery, in which an artificial heart valve was inserted.
 Only two months later (19 October 2004), a hematoma in the abdominal cavity was surgically removed.
 After leaving office, Rau lived with his family in the federal capital, Berlin.
 However, they also kept a house in Wuppertal.